 The keywords and data for the DESIGN-DAY command have changed somewhat from DOE-2.1E.
 An attempt was made to use data that was more readily available.
 And the use of special day schedules for the heating and cooling design days is a new feature.
 But the most striking change is that in DOE-2.1E each design day was associated with a run period, whereas now it is not.
 In DOE-2.1E the design day could be run for one day, a week, or whatever period was desired.
 Often a week was chosen, since it was felt that this would span the weekend and allow the peak to reflect the Monday morning pickup or pulldown load.
 In fact this was not the case.
-The design day simulation is a Loads only simulation.
+The design day simulation is a Loads only simulation (not true for DOE-2.3).
 It is done at a fixed space temperature and knows nothing about the system, such as whether there is a night or weekend setback, or even whether the system is turned off at night or on weekends.
 The only result of running a design day for a week in DOE-2.1E was that it assured that the full range of scheduled internal loads was used.

-Now the capability of using special heating and cooling design day schedules obviates this need, and so the design day is run for one day only.
-The program has no automatic way of sizing HVAC equipment to take into account the pickup and pulldown loads.
+Now the capability of using special heating and cooling design day schedules obviates this need, and so the design day is normally run for one day only (NUMBER-OF-DAYS = 1) (not true for DOE-2.3).
+If a longer period is simulated, solar angles will change as the seasons progress, however the 24-hour weather profile will not vary.
+The program has no automatic way of sizing HVAC equipment to take into account the pickup and pulldown loads (not true for DOE-2.3).
 The only way to do this is to do multiple runs and size the equipment by hand.